aprovy/cpp-ut-project/readme.txt

 -----
 1 Install premake4.

-2 Run cmd, change to the UserModule dir, run "premake4 gmake".
+2 Run cmd, change to the UserModule dir, run "premake4 gmake". (or use "premake4 --nomemcheck gmake" to generate project without memchecker)

 3 Change to ../build/gmake dir, run "make all".